sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ### 9.3 Target problem domains

-The Nablla type model fits well to problem domains characterized by:
+The Sercrod type model fits well to problem domains characterized by:

 - hierarchical UI structures
 - a desire to unify specification and implementation in HTML